pietromandracci/pysica/doc/ccpla/ccpla_manual.rst

 The GUI is run by using the *-g* options when callig the script

-$ python3 -m pysica.plasmapro.ccpla -g
+$ python3 -m pysica.plasma.ccpla.ccpla -g

 When the GUI is started, it activates a main graphic window and a numerical kernel.
 The latter is an independent process, which runs parallell to the GUI and is responsible for calling the Fortran-compiled module when a simulation cycle is requested.